Jump to content

 IV.
 WAR OF THE SPEAR

 The Cursed King's relentless steel army headed northward, impervious to arms and death itself – for what is dead may never die.
 Wherever the Legion marched, it swelled in size with hollow-hearted beasts and nameless monsters joining its ranks as the dark army became the epitome of terror.
-After Orin had ravaged the northern parts of his own kingdom, he divided the Legion into two.
-The Firstborn marshaled all their forces as they realized their enemy was spawned from Garahan's will, and that the elven lands were the target of the first undead army.
-Alas, the children of Nuadu lost their ground, and the undead stormed into the Eternal Forest of Ayvondil, which had sheltered the elves for centuries.
+Having laid waste to the northern parts of his realm, Orin split the Legion into two.
+The Firstborn marshaled all their forces upon realizing their foe was spawned from Garahan's will, and that the elven lands were the target of the first undead army.
+Alas, the children of Nuadu lost their ground, and the undead stormed into the Eternal Forest of Ayvondil, a sanctuary for the elves across the ages.
 Having lost many battles, the Firstborn were heartsick to abandon their homes to the Forsaken, too weakened to fight back any longer.
-Desecrated, the Eternal Forest was still too resilient for the undead to obliterate, as the Tree of Life towering over the heart of Ayvondil withstood the barrage of spells cast by the undead warlocks.
+Though defiled, the Eternal Forest was still too tenacious for utter destruction, as the Tree of Life towering over the heart of Ayvondil withstood the undead warlocks' relentless spellfire.

-Meanwhile, the second Legion army swept northeast in pursuit of Duke Almis, who had taken leadership of the humans unaffected by Garahan's dark breath.
-Harassing the people who had fled in terror from their former king, the undead army marched into the harsh highlands of the Mountain Clans, perilous to any outsider.
-Orin soon realized that combating the Highlanders on their own turf would be a nearly hopeless endeavor even for the Legion's countless forces.
-Thus, the Cursed King appealed to the Highlanders' disdain for the humans and elves to forge an alliance with Berengar's heir, who agreed to dispatch his finest warriors to the war.
+Meanwhile, the second Legion army swept northeast in pursuit of Duke Almis, who had assumed leadership of the humans unaffected by Garahan's dark breath.
+Harassing the people fleeing their former king, the undead marched into the harsh highlands of the Mountain Clans, a land fraught with peril for any outsider.
+Orin soon recognized that challenging the highlanders in their own domain would be a near-futile endeavor, even for the Legion's countless numbers.
+Thus, the Cursed King exploited the highlanders' disdain for the humans and the elves to forge an alliance with Berengar's heir, who consented to dispatch his finest warriors to the war.
 In this way, the Mountain Clans joined forces with the Forsaken as part of the Legion.

-The Cursed King seemed unstoppable.
-As they retreated into the Midnight Lands to the north, the orphaned humans and the remaining Firstborn knew they were on their own.
-The Sentinels rallied anyone who could wield a blade or a bow under their banner, with their field forges clanging day and night.
-The elves called upon spirits from all corners of Arinar's woods, valleys, rivers, and lakes.
-Recently sworn enemies, the humans and elves now stood shoulder to shoulder to face the greatest threat the world had ever seen.
-It was a matter of course that if the North fell, so would Arinar, so both humans and elves were determined to prevail – or share a dire non-existence with the Forsaken if defeated.
-Seven harrowing years had passed since the War of the Spear began.
+The Cursed King's momentum seemed inexorable.
+As they withdrew to the Midnight Lands in the north, the orphaned humans and the remaining Firstborn knew they were on their own.
+The Sentinels rallied all who could bear arms beneath their banner, with their field forges clanging day and night.
+The elves invoked spirits from every corner of Arinar's woods, valleys, rivers, and lakes.
+Recently sworn enemies, the humans and the elves now stood shoulder to shoulder against the gravest menace the world had known.
+It was a matter of course that if the North fell, so would Arinar; thus, both the humans and the elves were resolute to triumph – or share a grim fate with the Forsaken should they fall.
+Seven harrowing years had passed since the onset of the War of the Spear.

 image.gif

 The two great armies fought their Last Battle at the God's Grove, by the foot of the White Wanderer's Spear.
 The late autumn of the Midnight Lands sprinkled the warriors with snow grains, so the humans and elves ached for a battle to warm their blood.
-When the Sentinels and the Legion clashed, a light-tight, acrid smoke filled the sky, enveloping the battlefield in darkness and halting the march of time – the battle blent into an eyeblink, and an eyeblink seemed eternal.
-Swords and spears rose and fell, arrows sang through the air, and supreme magic engulfed the field of death… The synergy of the spells cast by both armies was so powerful that it dislodged the Spear – and with it, the entirety of Arinar.
-One by one, the invisible magical bonds that had held the world together for centuries began to break, releasing the chains of Garahan, who began to thrash and twist the entire realm in his rejoice of impending freedom.
-As formidable as it was, not even the Gods' chain was invulnerable, and it tore at long last.
+When the Sentinels and the Legion clashed, a light-tight, acrid smoke clouded the sky, shrouding the battleground in darkness and halting the march of time – the battle blended into a mere eyeblink, and an eyeblink seemed to span an eternity.
+Swords and spears rose and fell, arrows sang through the air, and supreme magic engulfed the field of death… The synergy of the spells cast by both armies was so tremendous that it dislodged the Spear – and with it, the very fabric of Arinar.
+One by one, the invisible magical bonds that sustained the world for centuries began to unravel, releasing the chains of Garahan as he writhed and convulsed the realm in his rejoice of impending freedom.
+As mighty as it was, not even the Gods' chain was impervious, and it ultimately tore.

-Released after ages in his prison, Garahan spread his black wings and headed for the Midnight Lands, where the Last Battle was still raging.
-The dragons loyal to the rebel God after millennia joined him high in the skies as he flew across Arinar.
-Upon reaching the God's Grove, Garahan scattered all the dragon guards, seized the Spear, and plucked it from the ground.
-The warriors felt Arinar shudder as it lost its Axis, as if the world were about to collapse under the strain of the forces unleashed.
-Yet only a few caught a glimpse of the Sun and Moon vanishing from the sky, as Harad and Nuadu broke their oaths and descended into Arinar to save the dying world.
+Released after ages of confinement, Garahan spread his black wings and soared toward the Midnight Lands, where the Last Battle yet raged.
+Dragons that remained loyal to the rebel God after millennia ascended to join him in the skies as he flew across Arinar.
+Upon reaching the God's Grove, Garahan scattered all the dragon guards, grasped the Spear, and wrenched it from the ground.
+The warriors sensed Arinar shudder as it lost its Axis, threatening the world to collapse under the strain of the forces unleashed.
+Yet only a few caught a glimpse of the Sun and the Moon vanishing from the sky, as Harad and Nuadu broke their vows and descended into Arinar to save the dying world.

 image.gif

 Both armies trembled as Garahan and the Celestial Brothers clashed above the battlefield.
-Wielding the White Wanderer's Spear, Garahan struck his brothers with immense force, each hit echoing in the farthest reaches of Arinar.
-However, Harad and Nuadu were more precise and stronger compared to Garahan, weakened by millennia of imprisonment.
-Over and over, Garahan countered the mighty strikes of his brothers with the Spear – until it cracked, shattering with a deafening roar and scattering across Arinar in myriad shards.
-Disarmed, Garahan plummeted, while the last magical bond laid by the White Wanderer snapped under the tremendous strain.
-Arinar shuddered once more and began to fracture, its mountains and valleys yielding to water, rivers shifting flows, volcanoes erupting.
+With the White Wanderer's Spear in hand, Garahan struck his brothers with immense force, each hit echoing in the farthest reaches of Arinar.
+However, Harad and Nuadu, precise and formidable, overpowered the debilitated Garahan, who had been sapped by millennia of imprisonment.
+Time and again, Garahan parried the mighty strikes of his brothers with the Spear – until it cracked, shattering with a deafening roar and scattering across Arinar in myriad shards.
+Bereft of his weapon, Garahan plunged to the ground as the last magical bond laid by the White Wanderer snapped under the tremendous strain.
+Arinar shuddered anew and began to fracture, its mountains and valleys yielding to water, rivers shifting flows, and volcanoes erupting.
 The wrath of the elements gave birth to a new world in the place of the once united landmass – and such was the price of victory.
-With a shudder, the Legion fell apart as the remnants of the Forsaken and the Mountain Clans fled the battlefield.
+With a shudder, the Legion fell apart as the remnants of the Forsaken and Mountain Clans fled the carnage.
 As the battle waned, the living fell to the ground beside the dead as witnesses to the Great Rift that marked the end of the War of the Spear.

-So spoke the blind old man who remembered every day of the War of the Spear he fought through…
+So spoke a blind old man who remembered every day of the War of the Spear he fought through…

 image.gif